Sports Betting: Top 5 Reasons Why You’re Losing & What to do About it

 - Take the overall performance of a team or player into consideration

 Remember, though, that nothing in sports betting is guaranteed.
 While we endeavour to provide you with useful tips, we obviously can’t promise anything.
-Although it doesn’t hurt to try, so why not give it a bash and find out for yourself whether you can stop your losing streak and start winning.
+Although it doesn’t hurt to try, so why not give it a bash and find out for yourself whether you can stop your losing streak.